Skip to main content

 Would result in:

-$ nargo prove
+$ nargo execute

 error: Assertion failed: 'attempt to add with overflow'